 What is Rabies?

-Rabies is a preventable viral disease that infects warm-blooded animals and humans. it if often spread by the saliva of an infected animal through a bite, or in some cases, a lick.
-The disease is contained in the United states by strict laws and protocols to prevent the spread.
-In other countries throughout the world however, it is still very prominent and is almost 100% fatal when contracted.
+Rabies is a preventable viral disease that infects warm-blooded animals and humans.
+It is often spread by the saliva of an infected animal through a bite, or in some cases, a lick.
+The disease is contained in the United States by strict laws and protocols to prevent the spread.
+In other countries throughout the world, however, it is still very prominent and is almost 100% fatal when contracted.

 Three Rivers District Health Department Environmental Staff investigate all animal bites to prevent human infection.